-Send two complete paper copies AND one electronic copy of this application, with the filing fee to: Program Manager Ground Water Pollution Prevention Section New Mexico Environment Department P.O.
-Box 5469 Santa Fe, NM 87502
+Send two complete paper copies AND one electronic copy of this application, with the filing fee to:

+Program Manager

+Ground Water Pollution Prevention Section

+New Mexico Environment Department

+P.O.
+Box 5469

+Santa Fe, NM 87502

-Facility Name: Bishops Lodge
+Facility Name: Bishops Lodge GWQB - Date of Receipt

-For Existing Discharge Permits:
+For Existing Discharge Permits: (Department use only)

 DP Number: DP 75

 Expiration Date: 9-29-2024

 Type of Discharge (check one):

-- Domestic
+□ Domestic

-- Industrial
+☐ Industrial

-- Agricultural
+Agricultural

-- Mining
+☐ Mining

 Type of Application (check appropriate box)

-- New new facility
+☐ New - new facility EXHIBIT

-- New existing (unpermitted) facility
+☐ New - existing (unpermitted) facility

-- Renewal only
+☐ Renewal only В

-- Modification only "modification" includes a change in the location of a discharge, and/or increase in the quantity of the discharge, and/or a change in the quality of the discharge.
+Modification only "modification" includes a change in the location of a confidence of the discharge, and/or a change in the quality of the confidence.

-- Renewal and Modification
+⊠ Renewal and Modification